-- 2. <StatusCode> values MUST be according to section 3.2.2.2 of [SAML 2.0 CORE].
-Values relevant to this specification are identified below.
-AA and SP MUST support these values.
-AA and SP MUST adhere to the interpretation as given in section 3.2.2.2 of [SAML 2.0 CORE]. - a. urn:oasis:names:tc:SAML:2.0:status:Success - b. urn:oasis:names:tc:SAML:2.0:status:Requester - c. urn:oasis:names:tc:SAML:2.0:status:Responder - d. urn:oasis:names:tc:SAML:2.0:status:VersionMismatch - e. urn:oasis:names:tc:SAML:2.0:status:InvalidAttrNameOrValue - f. urn:oasis:names:tc:SAML:2.0:status:RequestDenied - g. urn:oasis:names:tc:SAML:2.0:status:RequestUnsupported - h. urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal - If the <StatusCode> is not "urn:oasis:names:tc:SAML:2.0:status:Success", then AA MUST NOT include any <Assertion>. - 4.
-AA MAY include a secondary <StatusCode> and/or <StatusMessage>.
+- 3. If the top-level <StatusCode> is not "urn:oasis:names:tc:SAML:2.0:status:Success", then AA MUST NOT include any <Assertion>. - 4.
+AA MAY include a <StatusMessage>.
 These are considered specific to the AA implementation and are to be used for logging/diagnosis purposes only. - 5.
-If the AA does not support <AttributeQuery>, then it MUST respond with a <StatusCode> of "urn:oasis:names:tc:SAML:2.0:status:RequestUnsupported".
+If the AA does not support <AttributeQuery>, then it MUST respond with a top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Responder" and a second-level <StatusCode> of "urn:oasis:names:tc:SAML:2.0:status:RequestUnsupported".
 In this case, SP MAY continue to let the user browse the available content (obviously not filtered as the SP has no way to filter).
 After the user selects to view a particular content, SP MUST base its access control on the XACML request/response. - 6.
-If the <StatusCode> is "urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal", then SP MUST invalidate the subscriber session and initiate the authentication process. - 7.
-If the <StatusCode> is neither "urn:oasis:names:tc:SAML:2.0:status:Success" or "urn:oasis:names:tc:SAML:2.0:status:RequestUnsupported", or "urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal", then SP MUST show an error message to the subscriber and deny access to the content.
-SP MAY log the status code(s) and status messages in the response for alert generation and diagnosis. - 8.
+If the second-level <StatusCode> is "urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal", then SP MUST invalidate the subscriber session and initiate the authentication process. - 7.
+If the <StatusCode> is not "urn:oasis:names:tc:SAML:2.0:status:Success", then SP MUST show an error message to the subscriber and deny access to the content or provide the appropriate remediation flow based upon the status codes returned and attempt the request again.
+The SP MAY log the status code(s) and status messages in the response for alert generation and diagnosis. - 8.
 AA MAY include <Conditions> element within the Assertion.
 If included, SP MUST process them according to [SAML 2.0 CORE].
 In particular, - a.
 If NotBefore is mentioned, then SP MUST not use the attribute values before such a time. - b.
 If NotOnOrAfter is mentioned, then SP MAY cache the results until such a time.
 The SP MUST discard the values and issue a fresh AttributeQuery after that time. - c.
-If <OneTimeUse> is included, then SP MUST NOT cache the attribute values ever, and issue a fresh AttributeQuery the next time the values are needed. - 9.
-AA MUST include all attributes from the request in the response.
+If <OneTimeUse> is included, then SP MUST NOT cache the attribute values ever, and issue a fresh AttributeQuery the next time the values are needed.

+- 9. AA MUST include all attributes from the request in the response.
 If any attributes cannot be included for any reason, then no assertion MUST be included in the response.
 Also, the status code MUST NOT be "urn:oasis:names:tc:SAML:2.0:status:Success". - 10.
-There can be more than one Attribute Value for each Attribute. - 11.
+There can be more than one AttributeValue for each Attribute. - 11.
 Some attributes MAY be encrypted (see Security requirements below).
 SPs MUST be capable of decrypting such encrypted attributes.